Sensitivity analysis of the perturbed utility stochastic traffic equilibrium: Numerical examples

 where $\text{diag}(\sigma_{X^*}), \text{diag(}\sigma_{\Theta})$ are diagonal matrix whose diagonal elements are standard deviations of $X^*$ and $\Theta$, respectively.
 This covariance and correlation information will provide insights into the importance of model parameters on model predictions, such as for selecting critical parameters.

 For demonstration, we consider a similar experiment as in~\cite{yang2013sensitivity}.
-We assume that link capacities are independently and normally distributed with mean $\mu_{\kappa}$ as specified in Table~\ref{tab:brp_param} and coefficient of variation (CV) of 0.30.
-As shown in Table~\ref{tab:uncertainty}, we report the standard deviation, coefficient of variation, and confidence intervals of the equilibrium link flows given uncertainty in $\kappa$ and under typical normality conditions.
+We assume that link capacities are distributed with mean $\mu_{\kappa}$ as specified in Table~\ref{tab:brp_param} and coefficient of variation (CV) of 0.20.
+Table~\ref{tab:uncertainty} reports i) the mean equilibrium link flows, computed using Eq.~\eqref{eq:mean_est}, ii) the standard deviation, which is the square root of the diagonal entries of Eq.~\eqref{eq:uncertainty_cov}, and iii) the coefficient of variation, computed using the estimated mean and standard deviation.

-We observe in Table~\ref{tab:uncertainty} that the CV of most links is smaller than that of the link capacities (0.30), while uncertainties on links $(1, 3), (2, 5)$ are relatively larger, potentially due to their larger free-flow travel times that scales up the variations.
-Using the estimated standard deviations, we can also compute confidence intervals for the equilibrium link flows, without the need to perform simulations for estimating these statistics.
+We observe in Table~\ref{tab:uncertainty} that the CV of most links is smaller than that of the link capacities (0.20), while uncertainties on links $(1, 3), (2, 5)$ are relatively larger, potentially due to their larger free-flow travel times that scales up the variations.

-In addition, we can estimate the correlation between equilibrium link flows and link capacities.
+In addition, we can estimate the correlation between equilibrium link flows and link capacities using Eq.~\eqref{eq:corr_est}.
 As shown in Table~\ref{tab:corr}, link capacities are mostly correlated with the corresponding equilibrium link flows, i.e., diagonal values are larger than off-diagonal values in each column.
 We also observe that the capacity on link $(1, 2)$ has strong correlations with equilibrium link flows, compared to link capacities on other links.
 This implies that $\kappa_{12}$ could have significant impacts on equilibrium link flow patterns in the network.